 - The Exchange Control Act of 1953

-This is the act that gives the guidelines of how Malaysians deal with foreign exchange related commodities like gold, securities, and currencies and also gives the restrictions connected to them.
+The Exchange Control Act of 1953 (pdf) consists of guidelines to how Malaysians deal with foreign exchange related commodities like gold, securities, and currencies and also gives the restrictions connected to them.

 In addition, it also regulates the import, export, and transfer of commodities or properties.